WeblateOrg/weblate/docs/admin/optionals.rst

         'weblate.billing',
     )

-2. Run the database migration to optinally install additional database structures for the module:
+2. Run the database migration to optionally install additional database structures for the module:

 .. code-block:: sh